smseerat/MCW-Hybrid-identity/Hands-on lab/HOL step-by step - Hybrid Identity.md

     ![On the Transformations page of the Create inbound synchronization rule wizard, the configuration settings are displayed.](images/Hands-onlabstep-bystep-HybridIdentityImages/media/CreateInboundSynchronizationRule_TransformationsCatchAll.png)

-13. When presented with a **Warning** dialog box displaying message stating that **A full import and full synchronization will be run on 'contoso.local' during your next synchronization cycle**, click **OK**.
+13. When presented with a **Warning** dialog box displaying message stating that **A full import and full synchronization will be run on 'contoso.local' during your next synchronization cycle**, select **OK**.

     >**Note**: This should bring you back to the View and manage your synchronization rules interface, with the new rules listed at the top of the rule list.